-- 1. Use the Selection tool (\triangleright) to select the wavy line. - 2.
-In the Appearance panel, make sure the Path is highlighted. - To make the line repeat in rows going down, in the Appearance panel click on the Add New Effect button (fx.) and choose Distort & Transform > Transform. - 4.
-A message may ask if you want to apply this new effect; click Apply New Effect.

-5. In the dialog that opens, set the following options:
+- 1. If the wavy line isn't still selected, select it now.
+In the Appearance panel, make sure the Path is highlighted. - 3.
+A message may ask if you want to apply this new effect; click Apply New Effect. - 4.
+In the dialog box that opens, set the following options:

-6. Click OK.
+5. Click OK when done.